LDAWG-a11y/a11yWebApp/src/guides/using-a-portable-stylesheet-across-the-web.md

    1. `outline: 3px solid red;` that gives us a 3 pixel solid purple line around all of those elements
    2. `outline-offset: 2px;`, that gives us a little space between the element that is focused and the focus indicator we created above, this is often useful, as it won't obscure the text within the element, it may overlay other surrounding text though
+   3. Also, i added `!important;` to each, just to make sure our style beats theirs, always.
+It should always win due to the browser's and CSS's rules, but it doesn't hurt to add it

 ### Can I change any of this?